eostrom/astreo/src/content/words/2019-08-17-the-week-in-me.md

 ---
-title: "the week in me #8"
+title: 'the week in me #8'
 date: 2019-08-17T18:25:27-0500
 tags:
 image: /images/trio-2019.jpg
 section: both
 ---

 Holy cow, it's only been about a week since my last weekly post.

 ## code